Xckannyem/epam-winter-2021-final-project/documentation/SRS.md

 ###### Main scenario:

 User clicks the 'Get Started' button on the home page and redirects to the register page where they can redirect to the login page or simply clicks the Login tab.
-If user missclicked the Login tab without having a registered account, they can click on 'Register' button
+If user missclicked the Login tab without having a registered account, they can click on 'Register' button.

 ![alt text](mockups/login.png)

 Pic.
 3 The login form
+***
+### Logout

+Ability to logout

+###### Main scenario:

+Authenticated user can see the 'Logout' tab and clicking it they redirected to the home page

 ***
 ### Departments